pomsky-lang/pomsky/README.md

 - It's not whitespace sensitive and allows comments
 - Text must appear in quotes.
 This makes expressions longer, but also much easier to read
-- There are no backslash escapes
 - Non-capturing groups are the default
-- More consistent syntax
+- More intuitive, consistent syntax
 - Variables to make expressions DRY

 ## Compatibility